robertdavidwest/blockchain/README.md

 - Tx fees/Gas

 - Miners should validate blocks produced by other miners and add to their copy of the blockchain or reject if invalid.
 DONE

+- Mining Strategy - empty blocks.
+Empty blocks are valid on the blockchain network.
+So if a miner doesnt have txs to process it could be submitting empty blocks.
+This still increases security of the network so it does provide a function (in reality this is done during the period that a miner is scrutinising their tx pool for complete transactions from an incoming block)

 ### FRONT END: